Romanized Bengali — Online Sounds

 ROMANIZED SCRIPT SYSTEM

 The Romanized form is a script system in which each Bengali letter is matched accurately and uniquely by a character (or a group) taken from the Roman alphabet.
 Many of these sound nearly the same as the normal sound of the Bengali character.
-However, some Bengali characters are sometimes pronounced differently from normal.
+However, some Bengali characters are sometimes pronounced differently from their normal sound.
 In these cases we provide phonetic hints like “(~shaak’kå)”.

 It also conforms with the Romanized typing method available with Jaspell's free Jaldi Multilingual Word Processor Software Package.